TriM-Organization/Musicreater/README_en.md

 ### Thanks

-1. Thank [Fuckcraft](https://github.com/fuckcraft) (“鸣凤鸽子” ,etc) for the function of Creating the Websocket Server for Minecraft: Bedrock Edition.
+1. Thank [Fuckcraft](https://github.com/fuckcraft) *(“鸣凤鸽子” ,etc)* for the function of Creating the Websocket Server for Minecraft: Bedrock Edition.
     -   *!!
 They have given me the rights to directly copy the lib into Musicreater*
-2. Thank 昀梦\<QQ1515399885\> for finding and correcting the bugs in the commands that *Musicreater* Created.
+2. Thank *昀梦*\<QQ1515399885\> for finding and correcting the bugs in the commands that *Musicreater* Created.
-3. Thank Charlie_Ping “查理平” for bdx convert funtion.
+3. Thank *Charlie_Ping “查理平”* for bdx convert funtion.
-4. Thank CMA_2401PT for BDXWorkShop as the .bdx structure's operation guide.
+4. Thank *CMA_2401PT* for BDXWorkShop as the .bdx structure's operation guide.
-5. Thank Miracle Plume “神羽” \<QQshenyu40403\> for the Miracle Plume Bedrock Edition Audio Resource Pack
+5. Thank *Miracle Plume “神羽”* \<QQshenyu40403\> for the Miracle Plume Bedrock Edition Audio Resource Pack
+6. Thank *Arthur Morgan* for his/her biggest support for Musicreater
-6. Thanks for a lot of groupmates who support me and help me to test the program.
+7. Thanks for a lot of groupmates who support me and help me to test the program.
-7. If you have give me some help but u haven't been in the list, please contact me.
+8. If you have give me some help but u haven't been in the list, please contact me.

 ### Contact *Eilles(W-YI)*(金羿)